 Incomplete grades will be granted only for dire medical or personal emergencies that cause you to miss the final, and only if your work up to that point has been satisfactory.

 Lab/Discussion Participation Completing and submitting lab assignments, as well as attending and participating in discussion sections, will allow you to earn back lost points on your midterms.
 Therefore, participation is not required, but it is tracked and potentially beneficial.
 Details of this policy will be released shortly.

 With the obvious exception of exams and take-home quizzes, we encourage you to discuss all of the course activities with your friends and classmates as you are working on them.
 You will definitely learn more in this class if you work with others than if you do not.
 Ask questions, answer questions, and share ideas liberally.

 Since you're working collaboratively, keep your project partner and TA informed.
 If some medical or personal emergency takes you away from the course for an extended period, or if you decide to drop the course for any reason, please don't just disappear silently!
 You should inform your project partner, so that nobody is depending on you to do something you can't finish.

-Cooperation has a limit, however, and in 61A that limit is sharing code.
+Cooperation has a limit, however, and in 61A that limit is code.
 Feel free to discuss the problems with others beforehand, but not the code that solves them.
 Homework and projects can be completed in pairs.
 You can share everything with your partner.
 Do not share your code with anyone but your partner, and do not read anyone but your partner's code.
-Do not post your solutions online.
-Do not use pastebin or github, which post your work publicly by default.
-Do not read solutions that you find online.
 Write your own programs and keep them to yourself.